TheIoTLearningInitiative/TheHardwareAndSoftwareBasics/documentation/Hardware.md

 > General purpose means it is not designed for any specialized purpose

-## MicroController

-> A microcontroller (or MCU, short for microcontroller unit) is a small computer (SoC) on a single integrated circuit containing a processor core, memory, and programmable input/output peripherals.
-Program memory in the form of Ferroelectric RAM, NOR flash or OTP ROM is also often included on chip, as well as a typically small amount of RAM.
-Microcontrollers are designed for embedded applications, in contrast to the microprocessors used in personal computers or other general purpose applications consisting of various discrete chips.
-[Wikipedia](https://en.wikipedia.org/wiki/Microcontroller)

 ## Control Unit

 > The control unit (CU) is a component of a computer's central processing unit (CPU) that directs operation of the processor.
 It tells the computer's memory, arithmetic/logic unit and input and output devices how to respond to a program's instructions.
 [Wikipedia](https://en.wikipedia.org/wiki/Control_unit)